WoodWing/external-studio-frontend-plugin/README.md

 This sample is deployed via GitHub actions to GitHub pages, this is for illustration purposes.
 For production purposes deploy to a location like AWS or Azure.

 https://woodwing.github.io/external-studio-frontend-plugin/loader.js

+In the case of Same Origin Policy errors please verify the Access-Control-Allow-Origin and Access-Control-Allow-Method settings on the service hosting the loader.js.
+The Access-Control-Allow-Origin should be set to the domain of the Studio webclient or be set to *.